mysqljs/mysql/Readme.md

 * Portability: Should run anywhere node runs
 * Completeness: The goal is to support the full MySQL API.

-## Current state
+## Todo

-Not ready for anything yet.
+At this point this module is not ready for anything yet.

+* Authentication
+* High level API
+* Queries
+* Prepared Statements
+* ...

+## License

+node-mysql is licensed under the MIT license.

 ## Sponsors